-Port Huron Hospital's Special Care Nursery opened in March 1976.
+McLaren Port Huron's Special Care Nursery opened in March 1976.
 Located within the Miriam F. Acheson Family Birth Place, it is the only Level 2 Special Care Nursery in the Blue Water and Thumb regions and provides care to more than 140 newborns annually.
 The nursery staffs a specially trained clinical team and is equipped to manage the problems of premature and newborns with medical needs and in the stabilization and transfer of premature babies.

 About Will Rogers Institute